 - Include in the credit union values “respect for diversity.”
 But don’t only publish the words, define what the words mean and train all employees on how to live this value in their jobs as employees, supervisors, managers, and executives.

 - Create a climate of, “see and tell.”
 If an employee suspects a coworker is being harassed or mistreated, it should be reported to HR.
 Companies should have a “report now” box.
-When it comes to learning of a potential problem, earlier is better.
+When it comes to learning about a potential problem, earlier is better.

 - Pre-screening of all potential hires and candidates for promotion should include testing or a questionnaire to understand the candidate’s position on gender equality and respect.